Rob142857/VeritasDocs/MAATARA_CORE.md

 ## 🌟 What is Ma'atara Core?

-**Ma'atara Core** is a comprehensive **post-quantum cryptography framework** - the powerful foundation and toolkit that Veritas Documents is built upon.
-Think of it as the **strong, reliable big brother** providing all the essential components, developer-friendly tools, and cryptographic building blocks.
+Ma'atara Core is a comprehensive post-quantum cryptography framework - the powerful foundation and toolkit that Veritas Documents is built upon.
+Think of it as the strong, reliable big brother providing all the essential components, developer-friendly tools, and cryptographic building blocks.

-While Veritas Documents provides the user-facing legal document storage platform, **Ma'atara Core provides the underlying framework**: the encryption algorithms, signature schemes, data structures, and security principles that make everything work.
+While Veritas Documents provides the user-facing legal document storage platform, Ma'atara Core provides the underlying framework: the encryption algorithms, signature schemes, data structures, and security principles that make everything work.

 **Key Positioning:**
 - **Ma'atara Core** = The foundational framework and toolkit (nuts, bolts, gears, principles)
 - **Veritas Documents** = The application built on top of Ma'atara Core
 - **Relationship** = Veritas leverages Ma'atara's powerful cryptographic capabilities

-**Official Ma'atara Core Documentation:** [https://maatara-core-worker.rme-6e5.workers.dev/site](https://maatara-core-worker.rme-6e5.workers.dev/site)
+**Official Ma'atara Core Documentation:** https://maatara-core-worker.rme-6e5.workers.dev/site

 ---